 The following syllabi are either from a recent session of this program or for an upcoming session.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.

 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.

 Development and Social Change in Cameroon – syllabus (PDF)

 (SDIS 3000 / 3 credits / 45 class hours)

-An interdisciplinary course taught predominantly in English, examining foundational concepts, principles, and paradigms of development studies and social change for the purposes of critically engaging with specific topics and issues relating to the Cameroonian context.
-Through formal lectures, assigned readings, group discussions, and integrated field visits, students explore the ways in which development initiatives — in local, regional, and national contexts — seek to become agents for changing structural relationships in society.
+An interdisciplinary course taught primarily in French, examining foundational concepts, principles, and paradigms of development studies and social change for the purposes of critically engaging with specific topics and issues relating to the Cameroonian context.
+Through formal lectures, assigned readings, group discussions, and appropriate field visits, students explore the ways in which development initiatives, in local, regional, and national contexts, seek to become agents for changing structural relationships in society.